Facility purpose-built Operational

 Why It Matters

-This facility concentrates multiple pipeline signals: GEO Group profit extraction, sexual violence against detained women, forced labor schemes targeting the most vulnerable (trans detainees), and the $1/day labor model that the Supreme Court is now reviewing.
+This facility concentrates multiple pipeline signals: GEO Group profit extraction, sexual violence against detained women, forced labor schemes targeting the most vulnerable (trans detainees), wrongful detention of even U.S. citizens, and the $1/day labor model that the Supreme Court addressed in February 2026.
+On February 25, 2026, the Supreme Court ruled 9-0 that GEO Group is not immune from the long-running suit alleging it forced detainees to work for as little as $1/day, clearing the way for the case (and similar suits at GEO-run facilities like Basile) to proceed.

 Sources